Respiratory syncytial virus

 Infants and high-risk young children

-All infants up to 12 months, and children up to 24 months who are at high-risk of severe illness from RSV due to medical conditions are eligible for the RSV human monoclonal antibody (Beyfortus).
+All infants up to 12 months, and children up to 24 months who are at high-risk of severe illness from RSV due to medical conditions are eligible for the RSV human monoclonal antibody (Beyfortus) immunization.
 The RSV monoclonal antibody provides ready-made antibodies for immediate protection.
 The National Advisory Committee on Immunization (NACI) specifically recommends it for infants 8 months of age or younger.

 Immunizing infants with the monoclonal antibody is the recommended approach to protect infants from RSV.
 It can be given to infants at birth, in hospital or at a doctor’s office.